pat-nel87/pat-nel87.github.io/content/about.md

 ---

 ## Hello, I'm Patrick 👋
-I’m a dedicated and curious DevOps engineer and software developer with a deep passion for technology, mathematics, and hardware design.
+I’m a dedicated and curious DevOps engineer and software developer with a deep passion for technology, mathematics, and systems design.
 My journey into tech began when I got my first computer (a Tandy 286 running MS-DOS) in the early 90s and quickly became captivated by the possibilities hidden behind the command line.
 In the early 2000s, as a middle school student, I discovered Linux through Slackware, using it to breathe new life into aging hardware.
 Before high school, I was diving into networking, setting up LAN parties, and fixing computers for friends and family, always eager to explore how systems worked and how to make them work better.

 While technology was my first love, my early 20s led me down a different but equally enriching path.
 I pursued my interests in art, music, and poetry, performing in the Boston area while working in restaurants and studying for an associate degree in Electrical Engineering Science.
 This eventually culminated in me managing a small jazz café, where I took on the roles of equal parts bartender, barista, tapas chef, musical performer and master of ceremonies - a chaotic but rewarding experience that sharpened my ability to adapt, problem-solve, and lead in dynamic environments.